DayHalf Day Tour

 Tehran, with the population of about 16 million was the settlement of the last two dynasties, Qajar and Pahlavi, that ruled the country for almost 200 years.
 Home to many monuments of historical and cultural interests, as well as key government buildings of modern times.

-Early Arrival, Transfer to hotel where you can rest for a few hours.
+Early Arrival, Transfer to hotel (Transfer Information) where you can rest for a few hours.

 Morning: Visiting National Museum.